matlab-deep-learning/llms-with-matlab/doc/functions/azureChat.md

 The JSON response format is not supported for these models:

--  `"gpt-4"`
--  `"gpt-4-0613"`
 -  `"o1-mini"`

 #### Structured Output

 To ensure that the model follows the required format, use structured output.
-To do this, set `ReponseFormat` to:
+To do this, set `ResponseFormat` to:

 -  A string scalar containing a valid JSON Schema.
 -  A structure array containing an example that adheres to the required format, for example: `ResponseFormat=struct("Name","Rudolph","NoseColor",[255 0 0])`